mikebrady/shairport-sync/README.md

 # Status
 Shairport Sync was designed to [run best](ADVANCED%20TOPICS/GetTheBest.md) on stable, dedicated, stand-alone low-power "headless" systems with ALSA as the audio system and with a decent CD-quality Digital to Analog Converter (DAC).

-Shairport Sync runs on recent (2018 onwards) Linux systems, FreeBSD from 12.1 onwards and OpenBSD.
+Shairport Sync runs on recent (2018 onwards) Linux systems, FreeBSD from 12.1 onwards, NetBSD, and OpenBSD.
 It requires a system with the power of a Raspberry Pi B or better.

-Classic Shairport Sync runs on a wider variety of Linux sytems, including OpenWrt and Cygwin and it also runs on OpenBSD.
+Classic Shairport Sync runs on a wider variety of Linux systems, including OpenWrt and Cygwin and it also runs on NetBSD and OpenBSD.
 Many embedded devices are powerful enough to power classic Shairport Sync.

 # Heritage and Acknowledgements
 The functionality offered by Shairport Sync is the result of study and analysis of the AirPlay and AirPlay 2 protocols by many people over the years.
 These protocols have not been officially published, and there is no assurance that Shairport Sync will continue to work in future.